 The photograph below was taken during the filming of an NHK Documentary about Kyudo.

-This video (click for link) shows O'Brien Sensei and Sigurdsson Sensei of Iceland performing Hitotsu Mato Sharei at an international seminar the Netherlands in 2013.
+THIS VIDEO shows O'Brien Sensei and Sigurdsson Sensei of Iceland performing Hitotsu Mato Sharei at an international seminar the Netherlands in 2013.

 He was posthumously awarded the 8th Dan in October 2015 by the International Kyudo Federation in recognition for his contribution to the development of Kyudo.

 The UK Kyudo Association (UKKA) formally commemorates his legacy on the occasion of our annual Taikai where a cup dedicated to his name is won for one year by the person attaining 1st place.
+(This event has been suspended since the pandemic for logistical reasons.)

 O'Brien Sensei and his late wife Yukiko O'Brien née Yamashita assisted and interpreted on many of the international kyudo seminars in Europe.
 They are pictured below (centre) in 2001 with the members of UKKA attending a European Kyudo Federation seminar.
+Next to O'Brien Sensei in the photograph is Ray Dolphin Sensei, who succeeded him as UKKA Chairman and LKS Shidosha.

 Winners of the Liam O'Brien Taikai cup: